 IMS 6312 International Advertising (3 semester credit hours) This course will aim at preparing the students to understand theoretical and practical aspects of international advertising within the context of global marketing communications.
 The basic principles of the course will include global versus local creative strategies and executions, international media opportunities, and global research methods.
 It will aim to equip the students with an understanding of the basic principles of advertising, including the various and differing cultural, economic and political factors that impact international marketing communications with a view to get employment in international advertising.
-Prerequisite: MKT 6301 or instructor consent required.
+Prerequisite: MKT 6301.
 (3-0) T

 IMS 6314 Global E-Business Marketing (3 semester credit hours) This course aims at preparing the students for managing global e-business activities within the framework of accelerated trends for globalization.
 International aspects of e-business have become more important due to the variables in legal and regulatory regimes, the state of the communications infrastructure and differences in culture; including language and perception of the benefits of the Internet.
 Students will be prepared to understand the worldwide unevenness in the adoption and use of e-business globally and develop ability to customize and personalize the Internet experience to use at their employment in the field.
-Prerequisite: MKT 6301 or instructor consent required.
+Prerequisite: MKT 6301.
 (3-0) T

 IMS 6320 International Corporate Finance (3 semester credit hours) Financial policies and practices of companies involved in multinational operations.
 The course considers management of working capital and permanent assets.
 Investment practices and capital budgeting for the global firm.
-Credit cannot be received for both courses, IMS 6320 and FIN 6366.
+IMS 6320 may not be used to fulfill degree requirements for MS in Finance.
+Credit cannot be received for both courses, FIN 6366 and IMS 6320.
 Prerequisite: FIN 6301.
-(3-0) Y

-IMS 6340 Managing Strategy and People in International Techno-Creative Industries (3 semester credit hours) "Techno-Creative" industries (game design, animation and social media) have become important global industries.
+(3-0) Y credit hours) "Techno-Creative" industries (game design, animation and social media) have become important global industries.
 This course will apply principles from strategic management and international HRM to prepare professional to work in and "add value" in these industries.
 Game design, and related industries will be used in this course as a platform for hands on learning.
 Case studies, speakers and projects will be used to bring to life principles of strategy and human resource management.
 No prior interest or experience in game design or related industries is required, but will be welcome.
 (3-0) Y